iMissile/Self.Writing/Notes/DataScience_notes.md

 - [addinslist package](http://deanattali.com/blog/addinslist-package/).
 An RStudio addin to discover and install RStudio addins
 - [The R Package Known As DiagrammeR](http://rich-iannone.github.io/DiagrammeR/).
 R + RStudio + htmlwidgets + JavaScript + d3.js + viz.js + mermaid.js
 Generate graph diagrams using text in a Markdown-like syntax.
-- [timevis](https://github.com/daattali/timevis).
-Create interactive timeline visualizations in R
+- [timevis](https://daattali.com/shiny/timevis-demo/).
+An R package for creating timeline visualizations.
+GitHub [code](https://github.com/daattali/timevis).
 - [Crosstalk](https://github.com/rstudio/crosstalk).
 A package for R that enhances htmlwidgets with client side, inter-widget interactions (currently linked brushing and filtering).
 - [robservable](https://github.com/ramnathv/robservable) is an R package that brings observables to R. It provides a generic framework to create reactive widgets that can interact with each other using a shiny-like API.
 This will allow R users to build entire web apps with interactive widgets that can be rendered purely in a browser.
 - [set color scaling of a vector in R](http://stackoverflow.com/questions/27810944/set-color-scaling-of-a-vector-in-r)